This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask if you have traveled to another country recently.
-Tell your caregiver if you were bitten by any insects or were in contact with any rodents or rodent nests.
-Tell your caregiver if you have been in contact with someone who has an HF.
-Your caregiver will do a complete physical exam and check for signs of bleeding.
+Your healthcare provider will ask if you have traveled to another country recently.
+Tell your healthcare provider if you were bitten by any insects or were in contact with any rodents or rodent nests.
+Tell your healthcare provider if you have been in contact with someone who has an HF.
+Your healthcare provider will do a complete physical exam and check for signs of bleeding.
 You may also need any of the following:

 - Blood and urine tests may show signs of infection or the cause of infection.
 They may also be done to get information about your overall health.

-- A throat culture is a test that may help caregivers learn which type of virus is causing your illness.
+- A throat culture is a test that may help healthcare providers learn which type of virus is causing your illness.
 A throat culture is done by rubbing a cotton swab against the back of your throat.